ito-takuya/ito-takuya.github.io/_pages/about.md

 ### Research Interest

 I study the role of large-scale brain network organization in distributed information processing.
-In particular, I am interested in the computational and network principles of how the brain implements flexible behaviors across many tasks.
+In particular, I am interested in the computational principles of how the brain implements flexible behaviors across many tasks.
 I use a combination of statistical analysis of neural data sets and mathematical/computational modeling.
 In the past, I have used human fMRI and non-human primate electrophysiology, though I also have interests in other data modalities.

 Separately, I have interests in neural network modeling, network science, dynamical systems theory, and machine learning.